textpattern/textpattern/.github/CONTRIBUTING.md

 ### Write documentation

-The page you're reading now is part of the documentation project.
+Want to get involved in the Textpattern CMS user documentation project?
 Spot any errors?
 Want to add more documents or fix others?
-Want to convert and clean up our Textile docs to Markdown so they can be served from here?
-Then please [clone the documentation repo](https://github.com/textpattern/textpattern.github.io), make changes and submit a Pull Request.
+Then [please follow these instructions](https://github.com/textpattern/textpattern.github.io/blob/master/README.md).

 ### Contribute code